US banks hit by deposit delays | KRDO

 By Matt Egan, CNN

-New York (CNN) — Multiple US banks have been hit by deposit delays on Friday caused by an error at a payment processing network, according to the Federal Reserve.
+New York (CNN) — Multiple US banks were hit by deposit delays on Friday caused by an error at a payment processing network, according to the Federal Reserve.

-Bank of America alerted customers that their deposits may be delayed due to a problem impacting multiple banks.
-A Chase spokesperson confirmed to CNN that some of its direct deposits haven’t updated.

-Customers at Bank of America, Chase, US Bank, Truist and Wells Fargo have complained of issues on Friday morning, according to Downdetector.

-The Fed said an “error” in a batch of payments delayed the processing of payments.

-The Clearing House, the private sector operator of ACH, confirmed to CNN that it “experienced a processing issue” with a single ACH file.
+The Clearing House, which operates the Automated Clearing House system, which allows banks to send electronic payments to each other, experienced a processing error with a batch of bank transactions.
+Banks send everything from direct deposit paychecks to customer bill payments for mortgages and utility bills through the ACH system.

+The Clearing House told CNN on Saturday the issue “impacted less than 1% of the daily ACH volume in the United States” and it was “working with the financial institutions who have customers that have been impacted.”

+An industry source had told CNN the problem did not appear to be a bank-specific issue.

+Greg MacSweeney, a spokesperson for The Clearing House, said Friday the problem was caused by a “manual error” and is not linked to a cybersecurity issue.

-“TCH is working with impacted financial institutions on the matter,” TCH spokesperson Greg MacSweeney said in a statement.
+“TCH is working with impacted financial institutions on the matter,” MacSweeney said in a statement.

 “Your accounts remain secure, and your balance will be updated as soon as the deposit is received,” the Bank of America message read.
 “You do not need to take any action.”

-Note: This story has been updated with additional information